Prelude to the Mascot Trilogy – Book Three

 “That’s true, Gaige said.
 “But if we are on the side of the colonists, wouldn’t they fight Fontalo?”

 “Dr. Oriana stood and picked up her tray.
-It makes sense to me that if we warn the mascots; they would want to fight Fontalo.
+It makes sense to me that if we warn the Mascots; they would want to fight Fontalo.
 If they rule the colonists, they could command them to fight.”

 Cheska stood.
 “I think the objective here is to avoid a fight.”

 Gaige stood and pushed his chair under the table before lifting his tray.
 “Of course.
 That makes it much simpler.
-We land; warn the mascots and get out of there.”
+We land; warn the Mascots and get out of there.”

 “Good plan,” Cheska said as she placed her tray with the others.
-“I’ll send you to talk to the mascots.
+“I’ll send you to talk to the Mascots.
 We’ll see if they are friendly or if they have you for dinner.”
 She sighed again.
 “We’ll simply have to wait and see.
 Right now, we need to focus on getting there and learning as much as we can about Purlieu.”

 Donte stood in his office, gazing out the window at the serene scene below.
 Anatidae glided gracefully around on the pond below the Groot Thuis.
 He had inherited the office and the position that went with it when Pieter died four years ago.
 He was now the ruler of Bergen.
-His grandfather might not like some of the changes he had made, and that window might be one.
+His grandfather might not like some of the changes he had made and that window might be one.
 Donte had found Pieter’s office dark and confining.
 The window helped Donte feel connected with both the colony and nature.

 The main colony of Bergen sprawled across the mountains.
 From where he stood, Donte could see the tram station and the monorail that branched out from the station to Bergen’s sub-colonies; Vlaktes and Bosvrouwen.
 The third branch followed a mountain pass to the colony of Libertad, where he had been raised.

-According to The Prophecy, Donte and Princess Celyn of Anialwch were supposed to lead Purlieu to freedom.
-That was The Prophecy.
+According to The Prophesy, Donte and Princess Celyn of Anialwch were supposed to lead Purlieu to freedom.
+That was The Prophesy.
 Celyn had a vision when she was only nine that she would exchange vows with Donte when she turned nineteen - this year.
 Donte didn’t question that she was a seer.
 Her vision had saved him and Akira when they were in the desert.
 Celyn had told her father, King Neirin, precisely where they were and when to find them.
 If King Neirin and his men had not arrived when they did, the Nyumbani raiders would likely have caught up with and killed them.
 Still, Donte was certain that Celyn had misinterpreted the vision about exchanging vows with him.
 A nine-year-old child would know nothing of nuptial vows.
 In any case, Donte was almost forty and already had a mate.

 Donte left the window and sank into the chair behind the big wooden desk.
 Things were not going well right now.
 For the last two years he had been home with Rianne and his children most of the time.
 Apparently, that wasn’t necessarily a good thing.
 He was happy with his mate and children.
 It was Rianne who seemed to be having a problem with their current relationship.